libresoul/mysite/src/blog/regex-the-love-hate-relationship.md

 Well there's my useless opinion about Regex, and I encourage each and everyone of you to learn regex but don't use them unless you have to.
-If you have to, make sure to test them 20 or more times before you casually push it to production on Friday. :3
+If you have to, make sure to test them 20 or more times before you casually push your precious code to production on Friday. :3

 > Now the [title](#) make sense right?